Yanran1123/CIS3260/Doc/project.md

 + Task 7 [**5 points**]: Extract all words in positive.txt.
 + Task 8 [**5 points**]: Lowercase all words.
 + Task 9 [**15 points**]: Calculate word frequence (i.e., how many times each word in positive.txt appears in moviereview.txt)
-+ Task 10 [**15 points**]: Based on the word frequence you calculate in Task 9, sort the words in a descending order and display the words with frequence greater than 5. **Your output should follow the format below**
++ Task 10 [**15 points**]: Based on the word frequence you calculate in Task 9, sort the words in a descending order and display the words with frequence greater than 5 in the console by following the format below.  **The output below is not the answer.**
 ```
 Words in positive.txt that appear greater than 5 times in moviereview.txt, organized in a descending order:
 satisfy appears 10 times